C4IROcean/OceanDataConnector/data/VesselEmissions/README.md

 - Hourly emissions data per vessel.
 Available in PostgreSQL database.
 See Tutorial 3.

-To access the datasets, connection strings need to be set for these two environmental variables:
+To access the datasets, connection strings need to be set for these two environmental variables below.
+Connection strings are distributed through the organizer.
 ```
 HACKATHON_DB_CONNECTION
 ```